reworkhow/JWAS-Docker/README.md

 # General Users

-The commnad below will `docker pull` the image `qtlrocks/jwas-docker` at first, then run it.
+The command below will `docker pull` the image `qtlrocks/jwas-docker` at first, then run it.
 ```
 docker run -it --rm -p 8888:8888 -v /Users/qtlcheng:/home/jovyan/qtlcheng qtlrocks/jwas-docker
 ```